KevinJones/komma-games-quartz/content/Game Review Tags.md

 ## Basic Tags

 - #gr-greatest-hits are like gold medalists; celebrated classic games that are popular for a reason.
 You can also think of this tag as "good games that are actually good".
+	- Ones that appear in the top 100 on videogamecanon are a good start.
 - #gr-hidden-gems are games you might not have heard of that are better than you would expect.
 I use this mostly for games of previous gaming generations that have been forgotten for whatever reason, even if they used to be popular.
+	- Any game specifically covered in a YouTube video that has more than 100,000 views is disqualified from being called a hidden gem.
+This doesn't count soundtrack videos.
 - #gr-multiplayer are games that are much better when played with a person you like.
 - #gr-hm are "honorable mentions"; the main list's overflow.
 There are games that I can't really recommend going out to play casually, but have some interesting impact or history to them.
 Games with this tag are excluded from the main lists.
 - #gr-rpg is a recommended game that meets the RPG criteria, moving it to the RPG lists instead of the main lists.